 - 1 cup water

 - 2 cinnamon quills

 - 4 star anise pods

-Beat the egg whites until soft peaks in a stand mixer with a whisk attachment.
-Very slowly add the golden castor sugar and then continue to whisk until the mixture is glossy and the sugar in incorporated.
+- Beat the egg whites until soft peaks in a stand mixer with a whisk attachment.
+Very slowly add the golden castor sugar, sprinkling one tablespoon at a time, and then continue to whisk until the mixture is glossy and the sugar is incorporated.
 I do this for around 6 - 8 additional minutes.

-When you are ready to serve, whip the cream and dollop this over the surface.
-Add the pears, drizzle over the syrup.
+- When you are ready to serve, whip the cream and dollop this over the surface.
+Add the pears, and drizzle over the syrup.